 - Be sure that if you are taking medication, talk with your doctor before you start taking CBD because of the possible interactions with medications.

 Sum It Up!

 CBD is becoming more commonly used for sex as researchers are learning more about it, and more CBD products are becoming available.

-Intercourse can be enjoyable for couples, but when stress, performance anxiety, or other challenges get in the way, it can sometimes feel like the opposite.
+Intercourse can be enjoyable for couples, but when mood, performance worry, or other challenges get in the way, it can sometimes feel like the opposite.

-CBD may help with some of these challenges by helping to lower stress and increase pleasure when used topically or taken orally.
+CBD may help with some of these challenges by helping to lower worry and increase pleasure when used topically or taken orally.